 The Public Employees Committee considers matters pertaining to City employment, its terms, conditions, bargaining representatives, if any, as well as the rules, regulations and operations of the Civil Service Commission

 The Intergovernmental Affairs Committee is authorized to establish and maintain relationships with all federal, state and local governmental agencies and to evaluate and monitor the efficiency and effectiveness of all programs initiated through the Board of Aldermen or other legislative concerns.

 The Neighborhood Development Committee considers blighting and redevelopment plan bills provided that such bills pertain only to vacant, scattered site residential or proposed blighted area where no relocation will be necessary to complete the proposed redevelopment.

 The Legislation Committee considers and reports upon existing and proposed laws and recommends changes when indicated.
 It examines matters relating to elections, registrations and revisions or ordinances and reports on all bills and measures remaining over from the last session and requiring further consideration.
 The committee also examines matters of personnel, civil service, the Law Department, Complaint Board, City Courts, Register and duties of the City Marshall with the idea of suggesting improvements.
 It considers the amount and sufficiency of city bonds and license taxes.

-The Parks & Environmental Matters Committee considers all issues pertaining to parks, recreation and forestry, as well as, all matters concerning environmental or ecological concerns within the city including the abatement of air, noise and water pollution and problems affecting the preservation of open space.
+The Parks and Environment Committee considers all issues pertaining to parks, recreation and forestry, as well as, all matters concerning environmental or ecological concerns within the city including the abatement of air, noise and water pollution and problems affecting the preservation of open space.